pedromoreira-estg/topics-css/PITCHME.md

 #HSLIDE
 ### selectors : pseudo-classes

-A CSS pseudo-class is a keyword added to selectors that specifies a special state of the element to be selected.
+A pseudo-class is a keyword added to selectors to specify a special state of the selected element.

 * :first-child selects elements which are first-children of their parents.